-The investigation of new materials, especially agro-waste, has led to the development of new and low-cost options for the development of brake pads which are commercially viable and environmentally acceptable, including all the properties required.
+The investigation of new materials, especially agro-waste, has led to the development of new and lowcost options for the development brake which pads of are commercially viable and environmentally acceptable, including all properties the required.
 Therefore, Agro-biomass (Agricultural residues, plant and animal wastes products) have now emerged as the trending materials that is used to produce brake pads that are commercially viable and environmentally acceptable [18-22] .It was reported by Cyras et al.,[23] that lignocellulosic fillers of any agricultural products have become choice filler materials for polymers because of its good properties.
-It has been revealed that changes in the percentage weight and types of component composition in the formulation may alter the chemical,mechanical and physical properties of the brake pad materials developed[24-27].
-Researchers especially the early ones concluded that no simple correlation exist between friction and wear properties of frictional materials with the physical and mechanical properties [28-30].New formulations developed are required to be subjected to several tests to evaluate its friction and wear properties ensure that the brake pad material meets the favourable requirements [28].
+It has been revealed thta changes in the percentage weight and types of component composition in the formulation may alter the chemical, mechanical and physical properties of the brake pad materials developed[24-27].
+Researchers especially the early ones concluded that no simple correlation exist between friction and wear properties of materials frictional with the physical and mechanical properties [28-30].New formulations developed are required to be subjected to several tests to evaluate its friction and wear properties ensure that the brake pad material meets the favourable requirements [28].

-2. Properties of alternative Brake Pad Materials
+2. Properties of alternative Automobile Brake Pad Materials and Composites

-The trending issues with researches all over the world today is focused on acheivable ways of utilizing either industrial or agricultural wastes as a source of raw materials in the industry especially the replacemnent of asbestos and inorganic resins in brake pad production.
-These utilization of wastes will not only be non hazadous and economically profitable, but may increase foreign exchange earnings and environmental control.
-Researches such as Ibhadode and Dagwa [11]and Deepika et al.[4], have developed and investigated a non-asbestos-friction pad material using an agro -waste material base of palm kernel shell (PKS) as a reinforcement material.
-Their reason for the selection palm kernel shell was because it exhibited more favourable properties than the other agro-waste they investigated.
-Researcher like Bashar et al.[31] with other researchers including Aigbodion et al.[1], and Ruzaidi et al.[32] have developed brake pad from that is non-asbestos using shells of coconut, banana peels(bagasse) and ash from palm respectively as material reinforcements.
-The results obtained in these studies showed the suitability for commercial brake pad alternative.
-As a result of so many other work carried out,Naemah [34],Lee and Filip [35] and Matějka et al. [36], suggested that comparable materials for brake pads must meet these criteria:
+The trending issues with researches all over the world today is focused on acheivable ways of utilizing either industrial or agricultural wastes as a source of raw materials in the industry especially the replacemnent of asbestos and inorganic resins in production.These pad brake utilization of wastes will not only be non hazadous and economically profitable, but may increase foreign exchange earnings and environmental control.
+Researches such as Ibhadode and Dagwa [11] and Deepika et al. [4], have developed and investigated a nonasbestos- friction pad material using an agro -waste material base of palm kernel shell (PKS) as a reinforcement material.
+Their reason for the selection palm kernel shell was because it favourable exhibited more properties than the other agrothey investigated. waste Researcher like Bashar et al.[31] with other researchers including Aigbodion et al.[1], and Ruzaidi et al.[32] have developed brake pad from that is non-asbestos using shells of coconut. banana peels(bagasse) and ash from palm respectively material as reinforcements.The results obtained in these studies showed the suitability for commercial brake pad alternative.
+As a result of so many other work carried out, Naemah [34], Lee and Filip [35] and Matějka et al. [36], suggested that comparable materials for brake pads must meet these criteria: